-20% coinsurance for Medicare-covered individual and group sessions.
+\$20 copay per visit for Medicare-covered Individual therapy sessions.

 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."